MakeSchool-Tutorials/Teleportation-Unity-VR/P08-Teleportation/content.md

 slug: reflection
 ---

 But why stop here?
 We’ve got this fun beam, so why not make it do other things beams do, like reflect (like off a mirror) and refract (like off a prism)?

 In order to make our beam bounce, we’ll no longer be able to rely on a single Raycast alone.
-Instead, depending on the surface we hit, we may want to bounce again… and again… and again!
+Instead, depending on the surface we hit, we may want to bounce again... and again... and again!

-In order to do this, we’re going to write a recursive function that does everything our code currently does: get a list of waypoints, get a reference to the final hit, and tell us whether or not we can teleport to that hit or not.
+To do this, we’re going to write a recursive function that does everything our code currently does: get a list of waypoints, get a reference to the final hit, and tell us whether or not we can teleport to that hit or not.

+## Planning it out

 Before we even think about adding new logic, let’s try to rewrite our code as a recursive function that returns true if it can teleport, false if not, and that sets the hit and waypoints by reference.

 As a tip for writing recursive functions, a good pattern to follow is to have a function with as few as possible parameters call a helper function (which will probably have many more parameters).
-The helper function will then call itself recursively until the task is complete and return its value to the function its helping when it reaches its end ondition.
+The helper function will then call itself recursively until the task is complete and return its value to the function its helping when it reaches its end condition.

-This might look something like this pseudocode:
+This might look something like this sample code:

 ```
 Value Foo(aParam) {